-Have you ever wondered why Athens hosts a brew week?
-It starts with a set of problems.
+Wonder why Athens hosts a brew week?
+It started with a set of problems.

 - Thousands of Ohio University students leave town during the summer.

 - Bars and restaurants lose those students as customers.